Superalgos/Superalgos/README.md

 To add a Definition, drag and drop a Definition file, and select _Run_ in the menu, setting the execution focus on the new Definition, as indicated by the white ring surrounding the Definition element.

 ![Advanced-Multiple-Definitions](https://user-images.githubusercontent.com/13994516/63945104-14c4c380-ca73-11e9-940e-f3b3412e4bc6.gif)

+## Working with Multiple Instances of the App

+You may also decide that you wish to have a second installation of the app, so that you can keep tweaking Strategies and even running simulations while live-trading.
+You can do this following these steps:

+1. Make a copy of the complete Superalgos Desktop App folder, that is, the folder containing programs as well as data.
+You may name the second folder as you wish.

+2. In the copy, go to the ```WebServer``` folder and open ```.env``` file with Notepad or similar text editor.
+Find the VIRTUAL_PORT parameter and replace the existing number with a number between 10000 and 50000.
+Save and close the file.

+3. Now, also in the ```Webserver``` folder, open ```index.html``` and find line the following line: ```urlPrefix: 'http://localhost:1337/'```.
+Replace 1337 with the number you set in the `.env``` file.

+That's it.
+You now have a second environment that you can run in parallel to the first one, each with its data set, programs, and logs.

 # Troubleshooting